singhmeharjeet/learn-sphere-profile-service/README.md

         Response:
             success: Indicates if the operation was successful.
             message: Information message.
-            profiles: Array of user profiles.
+            profile: Array of user profiles.

 Error Handling